mroughan/CivilizationMap/README.md

 + It was printed out on A0 paper, then cut to size, and then cut in half so that I would have board that was small enough to store.

++ Cut 2 sheets of 900mm x 600mm x 3mm MDF to the final size of the two pieces of the map using a jigsaw.

-+ I glued the two parts (with spray adhesive) to 2 sheets of 3mm MDF.
-The MDF was cut to the actual size of the final map, so there was an overlap around the edges, with I glued down separately.
++ I glued the two map sheet halves to the MDF using spray adhesive.
+For hints on how to get this right see https://www.youtube.com/watch?v=v3J8yph1wX8.
+Note that there was deliberately a 2cm overlap of the edge, which was folded over, and glued down separately.

 + The optional part was putting 5mm aluminium channel (with an inner dado of almost exactly 3mm) around the edges.
 This gives the edge a bit more protection, but also, I cut the channel on one board about 1cm longer than the edge, and the other 1cm shorter.
 This means that when assembled, the channel helps hold the two pieces together.

+The channels were mitred at the corners (which was a pain with a hacksaw -- I ended up sanding a filing a fair bit to get these just right).
 The channel is (lightly) glued on.

 ### Final stuff